vpkc-2/CS451-2021-project/README.md

 **Note:** The most straight-forward way of logging the output is to append a line to the output file on every broadcast or delivery event.
 However, this may harm the performance of the implementation.
 You might consider more sophisticated logging approaches, such as storing all logs in memory and write them to a file only when the `SIGINT` or `SIGTERM` signal is received.
 Also note that even a crashed process needs to output the sequence of events that occurred before the crash.
 You can assume that a process crash will be simulated only by the `SIGINT` or `SIGTERM` signals.
 Remember that writing to files is the only action we allow a process to do after receiving a `SIGINT` or `SIGTERM` signal.

-  - `CONFIG`  specifies the path to a file that contains specific information required from the deliverable (e.g. processes that broadcast).

 ## Compilation
 All submitted implementations will be tested using Ubuntu 18.04 running on a 64-bit architecture.
 These are the specific versions of toolchains where you project will be tested upon: